Izzulhaziq06/personal.web/README.md

 ## About Me

-I am Izzul Haziq, a student passionate about Science Technology.
+I am Izzul Haziq, a student passionate about Mechatronic Engineering.
 This website serves as my online portfolio, showcasing my skills and experiences.
 Feel free to explore and reach out to me for any inquiries or collaborations.